 If the procedure suggests that the student's grade or mark should be changed, the Academic Dean will arrange for the change with the Registrar.
-Whether the appeal is upheld or denied, the Academic Dean will inform the student and the instructor of the change in writing, and the Academic Dean's decision shall be final.
+Whether the appeal is upheld or denied, the Academic Dean will inform the student and the instructor of the change in writing, and the Academic Dean's decision shall be final student who feels that he or she may have prior learning or experience equivalent to a course offered by the University College may apply to write a challenge exam, subject to the following regulations.